 Eggs – For this recipe, I really love the texture that using eggs provides.
 However, you can make this egg-free by using two flax eggs.
 If you aren’t familiar with a flax egg, it’s basically a mixture of ground flax seed meal and water, that thickens and forms an egg substitute.
 In this case, since the recipe calls for 2 eggs, you would need 2 flax eggs.
 All you have to do is stir together 2 tablespoons ground flax and 6 tablespoons water, and let it sit for about 5 minutes.

-Coconut sugar – As you can see, I developed this recipe using both coconut sugar and honey.
-The reason I did that is because I love the texture that coconut sugar provides, and when mixed with honey, the flavors are incredible!
-But you can definitely use all coconut sure if you’d like!
+Coconut sugar – As you can see, I developed this recipe using both coconut sugar and maple syrup.
+The reason I did that is because I love the texture that coconut sugar provides, and when mixed with maple syrup, the flavors are incredible!

 Vanilla extract – I believe that all baked goods should include vanilla extract, it is such an important flavor component of any baking recipe!

 Pumpkin puree – When you run to the store to purchase pumpkin, make sure you look at the can to make sure you don’t buy pumpkin pie filling by mistake.
 It’s so easy to do!

 Baking soda – You need baking soda so your loaf rises perfectly!